willWallace-RIT/Passivegravgenlogistics/README.md

 3. A latch mechanism stores and releases part of that force.

-4. The release drives a mechanical generator arm, similar to a piano hammer striking a tuned spring or dynamo.

 5. The wheel transitions onto the next incline and repeats.

+6. at the apex the wheel rolls onto a steeper ledge that only renders the wheel inert the pillar itself move downward under weight while generating elecricity with resistance. similar to a piano hammer striking a tuned spring or dynamo and regenerative braking.

 Multiple nodes can be connected together in a distributed field: